Implications of the evidence for direct $\mathbf{CP}$ violation in $D\to \pi^+\pi^-$ decays: Constraining the amplitudes from observables

 In terms of the coordinates the observables are derived to be

 The five parameters $x_1$, $y_1$, $x_2$ $y_2$ and $l$ that define the coordinates can be solved in terms of the five observables as follows:

 and $l^2$ can now be solved upto a quadratic ambiguity using the expression for $B_{+0}$ in Eq.~\eqref{eq:obs-coord}.
 The amplitudes and strong phases of $t$, $c$, $p$, $A_2$, $A_0$, $\bar{A}_0$ and $t_0$ can thus be determined purely in terms of experimental data.
-Note that the solutions have four ambiguities which correspond to the relative orientation of the triangles (see Fig.~\ref{Fig:Triangles}) a fact that is well known.
+Note that the solutions have four ambiguities that correspond to the relative orientation of the triangles, a fact that is well known.
+We show in Fig.~\ref{Fig:Triangles} the relative sizes of $t$, $c$ and $p$ contributions (normalized to $A^{+0}$) using central values from data.
+The two panels depicted in Fig.~\ref{Fig:Triangles} correspond to those two orientations of isospin triangles (out of four possible orientations) that have smaller penguin contributions.
+The penguin values corresponding to the the other two orientations are an order of magnitude larger than tree contribution and are hence not considered.
+Note that very large penguin contributions are indicated by data.

 We write the amplitudes in terms of complex coordinate system as follows: